y-scope/clp-loglib-py/README.md

 ## CLP readers (decoders)

-Important Update: The readers and all the other non-logging APIs currently available in this library are scheduled for deprecation in the upcoming release.
-To access our newest and improved CLP IR analytic interface, which offers advanced features like high-performance decoding and enhanced query search capabilities, please check and install [clp-ffi-py][9].
+Important Update: The readers and all the other non-logging APIs currently available in this library are scheduled for deprecation in an upcoming release.
+To access our newest and improved CLP IR analytics interface (which offers advanced features like high-performance decoding and enhanced query search capabilities) check out [clp-ffi-py][9].

 ### CLPStreamReader